At this hotel, a good-sized pool is backed up by a trio of bars and a Moroccan à la carte nestled in the gardens.

 International buffet restaurant

-The international buffet restaurant offers wholemeal products for breakfast, traditional and international lunches and assorted desserts for after dinner.
+The international buffet restaurant offers a choice of products for breakfast, traditional and international lunches and assorted desserts for after dinner.
 This restaurant also has themed buffet evenings.

 Kids' club in school holidays